-Khopra Danda Trek is newly introduced short and delightful off the beaten

-  excursion of Ghorepani Poonhill Trek at Annapurna Region of Nepal.
-Khopra danda

-  trek offers excellent panoramic views of Annapurna Himalayan range including

-  Dhaulagiri, Machhapuchre and other neighboring peaks.
-Cultural exploration is

-  another major highlight of this short and easy trekking , Khopra Danda Trek.
+Khopra Danda Trek is a newly introduced short and delightful off-the-beaten excursion of Ghorepani Poonhill Trek at the Annapurna Region of Nepal.
+This trek offers excellent panoramic views of the Annapurna Himalayan range including Dhaulagiri, Machhapuchre, and other neighboring peaks.
+Cultural exploration is another major highlight of this short and easy trekking.

-  Khopra Danda Trek can be joined during any time of the year but it is best

-  experienced during the months of March, April, and May in the spring season.

-  During this time, the skies remain clear, rhododendron and other faunas blossoms

-  magically, and take the trekking experience to a whole new level.
-Also, it is

-  recommended during the autumn months of September, October, and November for

-  unobstructed views of Himalayan panoramas.
-Join this short and easy Khopra Danda

-  Trek with Nepal Mountain Trekkers.
-We are offering a special discount on the

-  occasion of the year 2021 on Khopra Danda Trek as well as other packages to

-  promote tourism in Nepal which is affected by the global pandemic so contact us

-  for booking and further inquiries.
+You can join Khopra Danda Trek any time of the year.
+But the best experience of this trek can be during the months of March, April, and May; in the spring season.
+During this time, the skies remain clear, rhododendron and other faunas blossoms magically; and take the trekking experience to a whole new level.
+Also, we highly recommend it during the autumn months of September, October, and November for unobstructed views of Himalayan panoramas.
+Join this short and easy trek with Nepal Mountain Trekkers.
+We are offering a special discount on the occasion of the year 2021/2022 on all packages to promote tourism in Nepal.
+Which is currently under extreme obstacle by the global pandemic of Coronavirus so contact us for booking and further inquiries.

 Day 1 : Arrival in Kathmandu (1,300m/4,264 ft)::

 After your arrival at the Tribhuwan International Airport, a representative of Nepal Mountain Trekkers will be at the terminal to welcome you to the land of the Himalayas.
 Then you will be taken to your representative hotel and into your rooms so that you can relax your jetlagged body.
 Now you have time to prepare for the next day ahead.
 Stay overnight in Kathmandu.